Search: 4538 results

 And he gave them teaching about a number of things in the form of stories, and said to them in his teaching, Give ear:

-And when he was alone, they that were about him with the twelve asked of him the parable.
+And when he was by himself, those who were round him with the twelve put questions to him about the purpose of the stories.

 He told them, "The secret about the kingdom of God has been given to you.
 But to those on the outside, everything comes in parables